syncfusion-content/maui-docs/MAUI/ListView/scrolling.md

 {% endhighlight %}
 {% endtabs %}

 You can skip the reusing of list items on the `ItemsSourcePropertyChanged` by setting the [ItemsSourceChangeCachingStrategy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemsSourceChangeCachingStrategy.html) property to [ClearItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemsSourceChangeCachingStrategy.html#Syncfusion_Maui_ListView_ItemsSourceChangeCachingStrategy_ClearItems) for the ListView.
-Here, the existing ListView items will be cleared and create a new list of items when the `ItemsSource` changed.
+Here, the existing ListView items will be cleared and create a new list of items when the `ItemsSource` is changed.
 The default value is [RecycleItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemsSourceChangeCachingStrategy.html#Syncfusion_Maui_ListView_ItemsSourceChangeCachingStrategy_RecycleItems) where the listView items will be recycled in the `ItemsSource` changes.

 {% tabs %}
 {% highlight xaml %}